chidiwilliams/chidiwilliams.com/content/post/a-refresher-on-software-vulnerabilities.md

 7\. **Use after free**

-In memory-unsafe languages like C and C++, referencing memory after it has been freed can also cause crashes, unexpected behavior, or arbitrary code execution.
+In memory-unsafe languages like C and C++, referencing memory after it has been freed can also cause crashes, unexpected behaviour, or arbitrary code execution.

 Consider a program that obtains a reference to a memory address and then frees the memory the reference points to (without deleting the reference).
 If the program allocates some other data to the old address, the stale reference—which is now a "dangling pointer"—can be used to get the new data.